interactiveaudiolab/course-deep-learning/index.md

 Zoom link: The default class zoom (find it on canvas)

 #### Peer Mentors
-Aldo Aguilar
+Aldo Aguilar: Office hours Fridays 1:00pm - 3:00pm Mudd 3534
-Andreas Bugler
+Andreas Bugler: Office hours Mondays and Wednesdays 1:00pm - 2:00pm Mudd 3534
-Noah Schaffer
+Noah Schaffer: Offic hours Tuesdays 9:00am - 11:00am Mudd 3532

 ## Course Description
 We will study deep learning architectures: perceptrons, multi layer perceptrons, convolutional networks, recurrent neural networks (LSTMs, GRUs), Attention networks and the combination of reinforcement learning with deep learning.
 Other covered topics include regularization, loss functions and gradient descent.
 Learning will be in the practical context of implementing networks using these architectures in a modern programming environment: Pytorch.
 In addition to weekly lab and reading assignments, the final capstone to the course will be a final project where students may apply deep learning to a problem domain of their choice.